 In the first six months of 2014, volunteer or retired providers cared for more than 104,000 patients in Washington State.
 The average volunteer donated 40 hours between June-December 2010 and cared for 79 patients.

 If we assume that all the patients served by VRP volunteers would have otherwise gone to a hospital emergency room (approximately $225 per ER visit), VRP services provided in Washington from July-December 2010 can be valued at between $36 – $120 million, in what may have been uncompensated emergency room visits.

-WWAHEC helps place volunteer or retired professionals throughout western Washington, including physicians and physician assistants, dentists, nurses, pharmacists and other health professionals.
+WWAHEC helps place volunteer or retired professionals throughout Washington state, including physicians and physician assistants, dentists, nurses, pharmacists and other health professionals.

 Important Information for Volunteer Providers

 You will need Adobe Acrobat to download any documents in this section.

 The Washington Volunteer/Retired Providers Malpractice Insurance Program is funded by the Washington State Department of Health and managed through the Western Washington Area Health Education Center.

 The program is designed to encourage health care volunteers in Washington state by paying the malpractice insurance premiums for those providing non-invasive care to underserved patients.
 Volunteers who only use their Washington professional license for volunteer work are additionally eligible for free license renewal (see License Renewal below).
 All professional license and malpractice insurance costs, other than late fees and testing fees, are covered by the Washington State Department of Health.
 The definition of “retired” has been expanded to include providers with site-specific malpractice insurance coverage.